a16z/jsi/README.md

 <details>
 <summary>Supported solvers</summary>

-These solvers have been tested and are known to work:
+These solvers have been tested and are known to work with jsi:

     bitwuzla: 0.3.0-dev
     boolector: 3.2.3